atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 !!!info "You can have as many keys (certificates) in the secret as required.
 All keys will be mounted as files to `/tmp/crt` in the container and imported into Java truststore.
 In the example above, certificates will be mounted as `/tmp/crt/stg.crt` and `/tmp/crt/dev.crt`.
 File extension in the secret keys does not matter as long as the file is a valid certificate."

-Once done, provide the secret name in Helm values:
+* Provide the secret name in Helm values:

 ```yaml
 jira: